Rochet2/smallfolk_cpp/README.md

 Insert and remove shift the values on the right side of the given position and insert or remove a value to or at the given position.
 If position is omitted, the value is inserted to the end of the list or the last element is removed.
 Insert and remove both return the accessed table.
 Each function throws if used on a non table object or pos is not valid.

+### table merging
+You can merge two tables with `LuaVal::mrg(tbl1, tbl2)`.
+This will make a new table that contains values from both tables.
+If they have same keys then tbl2 will overwrite tbl1 value in the new table.